IDMNYU/DM3193-DWA-FA14/resources/dm3193_mamp_wamp_resources.md

 * [css-tricks.com (Chris Coyier) #87: Moving Up with MAMP ] (http://css-tricks.com/video-screencasts/87-moving-up-with-mamp)
 * [Moving Wordpress - Localhost to Live] (http://www.pryde-design.co.uk/2010/06/moving-wordpress-localhost-to-live)
 * [Part 2 of How To Migrate an Existing Website to WordPress] (https://vimeo.com/61278240)
+* lynda.com: Installing and Running WordPress: MAMP with Morten Rand-Hendriksen
+* and a gazillion others on <a href="http://www.lynda.com/search?q=wordpress" target="_blank">lynda.com</a>